gafusion/doc/html/src/input_profiles.rst

 The file |ip| contains the entire dataset required for specification of experimental profiles.
 All such profiles are specified on an N_EXP-point grid.
 The information included is sufficient to use the :doc:`Miller local equilibrium model <geometry>`.
-If general flux-surface shape is required, the optional file |ipg| can be supplied which overrides the model shape defined in |ip|.
+If general flux-surface shape is required, the optional file ``input.profiles.geo`` can be supplied which overrides the model shape defined in |ip|.

 The format of each data-block in |ip| is fixed, but between data blocks any number of